PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 		kubectl get all -n <EnterNameSpaceName> --kubeconfig=${KUBE_CONF_DESTINATON}

-* Now clone the remote repo.
+* Clone the remote repo.

-	> Find git user password [here](https://github.com/PureStorage-OpenConnect/px-gitops/tree/main/gitscm-server#credentails).
+	> * Find git user password [here](https://github.com/PureStorage-OpenConnect/px-gitops/tree/main/gitscm-server#credentails).

-	Now open a separate terminal window and clone both the repo's in different directories:
+	> * Following commands will clone both repo's in different directories:

 		git clone ${GIT_REPO_URL_CENTRAL} ~/central
 		git clone ${GIT_REPO_URL_REMOTE} ~/remote

-* Now from your terminal move to the remote repo cloned directory using following:
+* Now preserve your current diretory and then switch to the remote repo cloned directory using following commands:

+		ASYNC_DIR="$(pwd)"
 		cd ~/remote

 * Now add central repository here, so you can push the changes to the centeral repo.

 		git remote add central ${GIT_REPO_URL_CENTRAL}

-	> Note: The remote replica is read-only, so you can only clone but can not push back to that.
+	> The remote replica is read-only, so you can clone but can not push back to that.

 * Make some changes and push to the central repo: